 Q63: Haematology: PLAB/UK(MLA)/AKT Exam style question

 A 4-year-old boy from a Middle Eastern family presents with recurrent episodes of jaundice and fatigue.
 His parents report no other symptoms such as fever, pain, or poor feeding.
 He had a recent history of treatment with a course of ciprofloxacin for an ear infection.
-Blood tests show low hemoglobin, normal white blood cell count, and narmal platelet count with elevated reticulocytes.
+Blood tests show low haemoglobin, normal white blood cell count, and normal platelet count with elevated reticulocytes.
 What is the most likely diagnosis?

 A. Sickle cell disease